Skip to main content

 Disability Access and Inclusion Plan (DAIP)

-Public Consultation: Draft Disability Access and Inclusion Plan 2026 - 2031
+Ongoing Consultation: Disability Access and Inclusion Plan 2026 - 2031

-We are seeking input from internal and external stakeholders, members of the public, and, in particular, people who use our services or engage with our work.
+We will continue to welcome feedback from our employees, external stakeholders, members of the public, and, in particular, people who use our services or engage with our work.

 About the DAIP